openpreserve/nanite/README.md

     - Updates to how temporary files are handled, attempting to ensure large sets of temporary files are not left in place unnecessarily.
 * 1.4.0
     - Significant update to the implementation to take advantage of improvements in DROID 6.5.
 DROID's improved API means less code is required to run it in Nanite.
+* 1.3.2-83
+    * Updated DROID binary (and container) signatures to v83.
 * 1.3.1
     - Revert to *not* falling back on extension-based identification by default, as enabling this is a breaking API change.
 * 1.3.0